Delaware.gov logo

 Pages Categorized With: "Assessment"

-Work is set to begin in the fall of 2023 on dredging the navigational channel along the Indian River, near Millsboro.
-The material dredged from the channel will be used in a marsh enhancement project to restore a local wetland area.
+Work is ongoing to dredge the navigational channel along the Indian River, near Millsboro.
+The material dredged from the channel is used in a marsh enhancement project to restore a local wetland area.

 The Wetland Monitoring and Assessment program publishes wetland health assessments of the health of Delaware’s wetlands at a watershed level.
 The map below provides basic information about the health of the wetlands in Delaware watersheds for which assessments are complete.
 Watersheds are shown in colors reflecting the overall health of the wetlands